-While Euclidean distance has an advantage of simple and fast calculation, it is unreliable when one of the features has a relatively large quantity and overpowers the other.
+Although Euclidean distance has the advantage of being simple and fast in computation, it is unreliable when one of the features has a relatively large quantity and overpowers the other.
 The inevitable imbalance of feature weight weakens the accuracy of using Euclidean distance.
 Due to this weakness, Euclidean distance demonstrates the lowest performance as shown in Table.
-III.
-On the other hand, DTW allows two-time series that are similar but locally out of phase to align in a nonlinear manner, thereby resolves the problem of Euclidean distance [33].
-Still, DTW algorithm is inevitable from one critical problem; it may not detect obvious alignments in two signal if a feature of one signal is slightly higher or lower than its corresponding feature of the other signal [4], [22].
-Therefore, DTW is vulnerable to noises and provides less accuracy than Mallows distance.
+3. On the other hand, DTW allows two-time series that are similar but locally out of phase to align in a non-linear manner, thereby resolves the problem of Euclidean distance(Ratanamahatana and Keogh, 2004).
+Still, DTW algorithm is inevitable from one critical problem; it may not detect obvious alignments in two signal if a feature of one signal is slightly higher or lower than its corresponding feature of the other signal(Ben Ali et al., 2015; Keogh and Pazzani, 2001).
+Thus, DTW is vulnerable to noises and provides less accuracy than Mallows distance.
 Mallows distance, which uses a clustering comparison, is robust to the signal noises and shows a better performance than two metrics in a statistical manner.
 Thus, Mallows distance is suitable for EEG-based subject identification.

-D. Impact of stimuli types
+4.5 Impact of stimuli types

 In this section, we investigate the performance of the EEG responses generated by non-target stimuli with 10 participants.
-Table IV summarizes the average performance (O1 and O2) with FRR, FAR, and HTER for target and non-target stimuli.
+Table 4 summarizes the average performance (O1 and O2) with FRR, FAR, and HTER for target and non-target stimuli.
 When the target stimuli are employed, the average FRR and FAR value are 4.000% and 0.446% with the standard deviation of 5.026% and 0.641%, respectively.
 Therefore, the EEG signals that are generated by target stimuli provide the HTER of 2.223% with the standard deviation of 2.4029%.
-When EEG signals are evoked by non-target stimuli, our system achieves the FRR of 6.250%, FAR of 0.695% and HTER of 3.473%with the standard deviation of 7.927%, 0.968% and 4.125%, correspondingly.
+When EEG signals are evoked by non-target stimuli, our system achieves the FRR of 6.250%, FAR of 0.695% and HTER of 3.473% with the standard deviation of 7.927%, 0.968% and 4.125%, correspondingly.
 For both target and non-target, the horizontal line in the box plots for FRR and FAR is absent because their median value for FRR and FAR is 0.
 Performance comparison between target and non-target stimuli are illustrated in Fig. 7.
 In general, FRR, FAR and HTER of the target stimulation are lower than FRR, FAR and HTER of the non-target stimulation by 2.250%, 0.249%, and 1.250%.
 Thus, the stimulation of target images provides better performance than the presentation of non-target images.
 This result suggests that the target stimuli generate more distinguishable EEG responses than the non-target stimuli during the categorization task.